 (13) That the rights granted under this authority shall be subject to the provisions of the Forests Act 1918 and the Regulations made thereunder and also to the exclusion of all land alienated or in the course of alienation within the reserve.

-[First Schedule amended by No. 113 of 1965 s.
+[First Schedule amended: No. 113 of 1965 s.
 8(1).]

 Second Schedule — First supplementary agreement